Skip to content

 Cost Overview - Does A Showroom Fit Into My Budget?

-To give you a truly reliable and informed answer to that question is only possible after the conception phase has been completed.
-Basically, the costs obviously depend on the showroom’s size, the number of its interactive exhibits or stations, the multimedia content, and the quality of the materials and technical components used.
+Providing a reliable and informed answer to that question is only possible once the conception phase has been completed.
+The costs will obviously depend on the size of the showroom, the number of interactive exhibits or stations, the multimedia content and the quality of the materials and technical components used.

-There are, however, many adjusting screws for an experienced expert to turn in order to avoid unnecessary costs without any detriment to the overall experience.
-And there are others where any turn in the wrong direction is fatal – after all, your showroom is an experiential space meant to connect your brand with your potential clients through fascination and excitement – animated content defaced with a seemingly endless progress bar might get into the way of that experience…
+However, there are many adjustments that an expert can make to avoid unnecessary costs without detracting from the overall experience.
+Conversely, there are others where even the slightest misstep can have fatal consequences.
+After all, your showroom is an experiential space designed to connect your brand with potential clients through fascination and excitement.
+Animated content marred by an endless progress bar could hinder that experience.

 Accurate or not – we are aware that you need at least a ballpark figure to decide whether you can realize a showroom or not.
 So here’s not one, but three.